LindaSchonfeldt/js-project-recipe-library/README.md

 ## 🙌 Credits

 This project was built as part of a JavaScript education program to practice working with APIs, DOM manipulation, localStorage, and responsive design.
+The design and idea is credited to the school Technigo.io.

 ## 🌐 Live site